amritamaz/raytramaz/README.md

 A raytracer from scratch in C++.
 Developed for COMS 4160 - Computer Graphics

 ### features:
-+ monte carlo raytracing of spheres, triangles, and planes
++ monte carlo raytracing
++ spheres, triangles, and planes
 + point, ambient, and area lights
 + reflection and shadow